The Ultimate Posture Fix | How To Improve Your Posture Quickly

 Correcting Poor Posture: Myth or FACT?

-I mean, yes… of course you can correct poor posture!
+Of course, you can correct poor posture!
 We are in the business of supplying people with the tools needed to do that.

 Remember, however, that long-standing posture problems will typically take longer to address than short-lived ones, as often the joints have adapted to your long-term poor posture.
 Conscious awareness of your own posture and knowing what posture is correct will help you consciously correct yourself.
 With much practice, the proper posture for standing, sitting, and lying down will gradually replace your old posture.
 This, in turn, will help you move toward a better and healthier body position- and when you feel good in your body, you feel good for the rest of your life.